DatabaseKPV

 EDITORIAL ASSESSMENT

-Evidence Strength: Tier 3-4, Strong preclinical, lead indication
+Evidence Strength: Tier 3-4, Strong preclinical (lead indication)

 UC2

-Dermatology: Atopic Dermatitis, Psoriasis, Contact Dermatitis
+Dermatology: Atopic Dermatitis, Psoriasis, Contact Dermatitis, Environmental Protection

 KEY PUBLICATIONS